epam/ai-dial/docs/Deployment/idp-configuration/okta.md

 <!-- omit from toc -->
 # How to Set Up Okta as Identity Provider

-## Introduction

-This basic tutorial demonstrates how to configure an application in [Okta](https://www.okta.com/customer-identity/single-sign-on) and integrate it with AI DIAL for identity and access management.

 <div class="docusaurus-ignore">

 <!-- omit from toc -->